 - Add a garage, carport or front porch

 You will need to apply for planning permission if your PD rights have been removed, or you want a bigger scheme than they will allow.
-Proposals that do not affect your neighbours’ light or privacy – such as single-storey extensions – are likely to be more straightforward but are not necessarily the most popular.
-Do take advice about these however because the calculations involved can become complex, especially where your house is in a Conservation or other heritage designated area.
+Proposals that do not affect your neighbours’ light or privacy – such as single-storey extensions – are likely to be more straightforward but may not meet your needs.
+Do take advice before starting work on something that you think falls with your PD rights because the calculations involved can be complex.

 The Reality Of Extending And Altering Your Home